 At the old times, people needed more performance from computers.
 Their idea was to include multiple CPUs in a computer.
 That is, there would be multiple sockets and multiple chips.
 All these would be connected together and to the motherboard.
 So, technically, they can expect better performance from the PC.
 This was a quite successful method until people found out the disadvantages.

 - It was necessary to provide dedicated power supply and installation resources for each CPU.
-Because they were different chips, latency for communication was way too high.
+Because they were different chips, the latency for communication was way too high.
 This wasn’t really a good thing for performance.

 - Last but not least, a collective of CPUs can produce a lot of heat in the long run.
 So, you would need a bunch of resources for dealing with the extra heat.